schultet/goa/README.md

 To solve a distributed multi-agent planning problem, execute the following steps

-1. compile the problem description files into the required json format
+1. compile the problem description files (factored MA-PDDL) into the required json format

 ``` shell
     ./translate.sh <src-folder> <trg-folder>